 8But the king took the two sons of Rizpah the daughter of Aiah whom she bore to Saul, Armoni and Mephibosheth, and the five sons of Merab the daughter of Saul whom she bore to Adriel the son of Barzillai the Meholathite.

 9And he gave them into the hands of the Gibeonites and they impaled them on the mountain in the presence of Yahweh, and all seven of them fell together.
-They were put to death in the days of harvest, in the first days at the beginning of barley harvest.
+They were put to death at the time of the barley harvest, in the first days, at the beginning of barley harvest.

 10And Rizpah the daughter of Aiah took sackcloth and spread it for herself on a rock from the beginning of harvest until water was poured on them from heaven.
 She did not allow the birds of the air to rest on them by day or the animals of the field by night.

-11And David was told what Rizpah the daughter of Aiah, the concubine of Saul, had done.
+11And David was told what Rizpah the daughter of Aiah, Saul’s concubine, had done.

-12So David went and took the bones of Saul and the bones of Jonathan his son from the men of Jabesh Gilead, who had stolen them from the public square of Beth Shan where the Philistines had hung them up on in the day that the Philistines killed Saul on Mount Gilboa;
+12So David went and took the bones of Saul and the bones of Jonathan his son from the men of Jabesh-gilead, who had stolen them from the public square of Beth-shan where the Philistines had hung them up on the day that the Philistines killed Saul on Mount Gilboa,

 13and he brought up from there the bones of Saul and the bones of Jonathan his son, and they gathered the bones of those men who had been impaled.

-15The Philistines had war again with Israel, and David went down, and his servants with him, and fought against the Philistines.
-David grew faint,
+15There was war again between the Philistines and Israel.
+And David went down, and his servants with him, and fought against the Philistines.
+And David grew faint,

-17But Abishai the son of Zeruiah helped him and struck the Philistine and killed him.
-Then the men of David swore to him, saying, “You must go no more out with us to battle, that you do not quench the lamp of Israel.”
+17But Abishai the son of Zeruiah helped him and struck down the Philistine and killed him.
+Then the men of David swore an oath to him, saying, “You must not go out with us to battle any more, so that you do not extinguish the lamp of Israel.”

-20There was again war at Gath, where there was a man of great size who had on every hand six fingers and on every foot six toes, 24 in number; and he also was a descendant of Rapha.
+20There was again war at Gath, where there was a man of great size who had six fingers on each hand and six toes on each foot, 24 in number, and he also was a descendant of Rapha.

-21When he defied Israel, Jonathan the son of Shimei, David’s brother, killed him.
+21When he mocked Israel, Jonathan the son of Shimei, David’s brother, struck him down.